Do you suffer from regular IBS and bloating? You’re not alone.

 Some people bloat a little.
 It doesn’t look much from the outside, but there is the feeling of a lot of gas and pressure on the inside.

-Before beating IBS, I was bloating up two dress sizes every day, and felt 8 month’s pregnant.
+I started out bloating like this, and progressively the bloating got worse.
+Before beating IBS, I was bloating up two dress sizes every day, and looked pregnant.

 That’s when I made the decision that this finally had to stop.